 statements are not written to the binary log and are therefore

-not replicated to slaves.
-The use of row-based replication means
+not replicated to replicas.
+The use of row-based replication

-that the slaves remain in sync without the need to replicate
+means that the replicas remain in sync without the need to

-temporary tables.
-If the removal of these statements from a
+replicate temporary tables.
+If the removal of these statements

-transaction results in an empty transaction, the transaction is
+from a transaction results in an empty transaction, the

 Preventing execution of unsupported statements.